-If your into wide, flat field images of large deep sky objects, these are useful specs.
+If you’re into wide, flat field images of large deep-sky objects, these are useful specs.
 If you’re going after small galaxies, a traditional SCT or Ritchey-Chrétien Telescope are better choices, but your exposure times will need to be a lot longer, and autoguiding is a must.

 I’ve used a ton of refractors and camera lenses at this focal length, but nothing that comes close to F/2.
 For comparison, one of my favorite APO refractors, the Sky-Watcher Esprit 100 is 550mm and F/5.5.

 At F/2, 60-second exposures reveal as much detail as I’d expect to see in a 3-minute exposure or longer.
 A telescope’s focal ratio is the most important factor to consider when gauging its light gathering ability.

 Between the one-shot-color camera, and the amount of detail recorded in a 60-second exposure, you can really maximize your output in a limited amount of time.